rrpff/Projects/list.md

 [ ] **Page Scraper** - Create an application which connects to a site and pulls out all links, or images, and saves them to a list. *Optional: Organize the indexed content and don’t allow duplicates.
 Have it put the results into an easily searchable index file.*

 [ ] **Scheduled Auto Login and Action** - Make an application which logs into a given site on a schedule and invokes a certain action and then logs out.
 This can be useful for checking web mail, posting regular content, or getting info for other applications and saving it to your computer.

+[ ] **Web Board Forum** - Create a forum for you and your buddies to post, administer and share thoughts and ideas.

 [ ] **Web Browser with Tabs** - Create a small web browser that allows you to navigate the web and contains tabs which can be used to navigate to multiple web pages at once.
 For simplicity don’t worry about executing Javascript or other client side code.